-Countries With Best Quality of Life: Top 10
+Countries With Best Quality of Life in 2023 – Updated

-For the sixth year in a row, the US News & World Report released a ranking of the best countries in the world to live in.
-In 2021, US News ranked 78 countries based on global perceptions.
+For the seventh year in a row, the US News & World Report released a ranking of the best countries in the world to live in.
+In 2022, US News ranked 85 countries based on global perceptions.
 The survey, conducted in partnership with the BAV Group and the University of Pennsylvania’s Wharton School, surveyed 17,000 people around the world, evaluating countries with 76 different indicators.
-In this article, we’ll talk about the countries with the best quality of life in 2021.
+In this article, we’ll talk about the countries with the best quality of life in 2023.

 US News & World Report conducts a country survey to verify education, health, GDP, and other aspects, including determining the countries’ quality of life every year.
 Through this survey, you can find out which countries have the best quality of life, measured by indicators such as purchasing power, average life expectancy, health, education, gender equality, security, and financial quality.

-Let’s go through the top 10 countries that are listed under the best quality of life sub ranking.
+Let’s go through the top 10 countries listed under the best quality of life sub-ranking.

-Denmark is the second in the world and first in Europe in terms of quality of life.
+Denmark is the second in the world in terms of quality of life.
 Factors such as income equality, stable politics, security, and good public education and health systems affect Denmark’s ranking.

 The Danish government is known as a very stable and transparent entity.
 The country operates under the constitutional monarchy and members of Denmark’s highest legislative body, Folketing, are elected by the people.
-The Danish government is totally progressive and the country’s social structure has admirable social mobility.
+The Danish government is progressive, and the country’s social structure has admirable social mobility.

 Through progressive taxation, the country has a universal health system, in which citizens receive free medical care.
 Higher education is also free.